Unlocking a sustainable energy mix with nuclear

 One path that will allow us to increase this reliable energy production is through the deployment of flexible nuclear technologies, like small modular reactors (SMRs).
 SMRs can help solve issues for urbanization and provide power to remote locations.
 These technologies have the ability to displace expensive carbon-intensive energy sources.
 While some technologies are proven and ready for deployment, others are still in the development stage.
 To move forward, we need to collectively help the industry get onboard today.
 To put this into context, if we start today, we’re looking at implementation years down the road.
 To be successful in this endeavor, we have to come together and make carbon reduction technologies a priority and a feasible pathway not only for investors, but also for developers and users alike.

 Achieving this will pay out in dividends for our collective future.
 And while it may seem complicated, it really doesn’t have to be.
 The way I look at it, it’s just an engineering and project implementation issue at this time.
 And that’s where we can help.
-We’ve already started through our support and partnerships with X-energy, GE Hitachi Nuclear Energy, and other SMRs technology developers, end-users, and government regulators.
+We’ve already started through our support and partnerships with X-energy, GE Hitachi Nuclear Energy, Terrestrial Energy, and other SMR technology developers, end-users, and government regulators.